oprypin/crsfml/docs/api/audio.md

 See the documentation of `SF::InputSoundFile` for the list of supported formats.

-*Warning:* Since the music is not loaded at once but rather streamed continuously, the file must remain accessible until the `SF::Music` object loads a new music or is destroyed.
+WARNING: Since the music is not loaded at once but rather streamed continuously, the file must remain accessible until the `SF::Music` object loads a new music or is destroyed.